 Title: Syphilis (WA)

 Summary: Syphilis is a very serious sexually transmitted infection (STI) that can affect your brain and other organs.
 It’s caused by the Treponema Pallidum bacteria.

 Summary: Bilingual Fact sheet on basic information on the contraceptive implant - contact numbers only valid in NSW

 Summary: Bilingual Factsheet on basic information on contraceptive injection - contact numbers only valid in NSW

 Summary: Using a worry free contraception that suits you is your best protection against unplanned pregnancy.
 Contraceptive pills are the options discussed in this fact sheet.

-Title: The Male Condom
+Title: The Copper IUD

 Summary: Bilingual information sheet about the male condom, including what a condom is, how it works, how to use it, side effects and where to get them.
 NSW contact details.